-Likelihood of No reduction without additional measures.
-Lower than status quo Lower than status quo Lower than status quo reaching the authorized level of additional measures. (mitigate large proportion of interactions from occurring (mitigate large proportion of interactions from occurring (fishery would close at a lower limit in Jan-Sept) incidental take or on small number of trips) on small number of vessels) hard cap limit Mechanism for None.
+Likelihood of No reduction without Lower than status quo Lower than status quo Lower than status quo reaching the additional measures. (mitigate large proportion of (mitigate large proportion of (fishery would close at a authorized level of interactions from occurring interactions from occurring lower limit in Jan-Sept) incidental take or on small number of trips) on small number of vessels) hard cap limit Mechanism for None.
 Response (fishery Responds to individual Responds to individual Detects and responds to early detection and closure) only occurs when vessels with higher vessels with higher higher interactions in Janresponse to higher limit is reached. interactions.
 Trips with interactions.
 Vessels with Sept interaction rates more than 4 interactions per more than 4 interactions per trip are associated with year are associated with years with the highest total years with the highest total fleet-wide interactions. fleet-wide interactions.